34736384/RSAPatch/README.md

 # RSAPatch
 A patch to get into grass cutting for a certain anime game
+ - Updated for 3.5.5x, and above (maybe)
+ - Supports older versions as well
 ## How to Use?

  - Download dll from release or compile it (**as Release**) yourself